lean-mind/monads/README.md

 # monads

 This is a set of implementations of monads in TypeScript with OOP perspective.
-It is a work in progress and the first monad implemented is the Either monad.

 <!-- TOC -->
 * [monads](#monads)